Process Group

 Preparation Meetings and Requirements

 Participation typically requires 2-3 preparation and background meetings ($65 each**) before group starts to mutually assess fit based on each person’s needs.
 In these meetings we discuss your goals, interpersonal history, and group strategies that could assist you in moving closer to achieving your goals.
-At least 1 of the meetings will be in-person at the SE Portland group location.

 A requirement of group is members agree to be identity-affirming.
 In practice this looks different across groups, but members must agree at minimum to be respectful of other’s experience and identities (e.g., using congruent pronouns).